sandialabs/Image-Preprocessing-Function/README.md

 # Image-Preprocessing-Function
-a helper function related to https://gitlab.com/timhsu/gan-sofc-3d/
+This is a helper function related to https://gitlab.com/timhsu/gan-sofc-3d/

+It was written by Ariana Beste of Sandia National Laboratories.

+SCR# 2623